Deltares/pyflwdir/CONTRIBUTING.rst

 Running the tests
 ^^^^^^^^^^^^^^^^^

-Pyflwdir's tests live in the tests folder and generally match the main package layout.
+PyFlwDir's tests live in the tests folder and generally match the main package layout.
 Test should be run from the tests folder.

 Note that to get a coverage report we need to disable numba jit.
 This can be done